augustbleeds/startai/README.md

 # startai

 #####Introduction
 There are wonderful AI resources online.
 But, for those just getting interested in the subject, it is difficult to know where to start.
-This is a recommendation, in the works, based off my personal experiences as a scavanger on the internet.
+This is a recommendation, in the works, based off my personal experiences as a scavenger on the internet.

 ##### What is Artificial Intelligence